 What Are Common Scalp Conditions?

 We all want flawless, gorgeous hair, but it can be a real challenge for some.
-If you’ve ever suffered from dandruff, scalp itch, or scalp conditions that cause hair loss, you know all too well what it’s like to be aware of your scalp.
+If you’ve ever suffered from dandruff, scalp itch, or Common Scalp Conditions that cause hair loss, you know all too well what it’s like to be aware of your scalp.
 We often ignore the scalp when it comes to problems with our hair.
 But in reality, the solution lies under our hair at the scalp level.

 Our certified Trichologists specialize in identifying hair and scalp conditions that may be preventing your hair from looking and feeling its best.
 Learn more about hair and scalp conditions that may be affecting you or someone you know below.
 Then schedule a ScalpCheck appointment to discover the true health of your scalp and hair.